ktmac21/note-taker/README.md

 # HOMEWORK 11: Note-taker

 The goal of this week's homework was to complete the back-end functionality of a note-taker application using Node.js, Express.js, various npm packages, and then deploy the application live on Heroku.
-I had to create API routes that return HTML files, and that also save and retrieve data from a a JSON file.
+I had to create API routes that return HTML files and that also save and retrieve data from a a JSON file.

 # USER STORY: